 This certificate is open to interested students.
-New students are normally required to take the CollegeÖs placement test at their time of entry.
+Students are required to satisfy placement at the time of admission.
 Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics courses as part of the certificate.
 A music theory placement exam, which allows students to complete a Credit by Examination for MUS 100: Music Reading, is also available for students with an introductory music theory background.

-Successful completion of the program requires a ÒCÓ grade or better in each of the courses listed.
+Successful completion of the program requires a "Câ€ù grade or better in each of the courses listed.